-We can create quotes for you, if you need one to get a PO approved.
+We can create quotes for you, if the above email doesn’t work in your system.
 Just let us know.

-If you want to change your subscription–just set up a new “next” subscription
+To change your subscription–just set up a new “next” subscription today.

 If you want to change the number of seats in your subscription the only way to do that is to create a new “next” subscription with that number of seats, and you’ll want it to begin today.